 Directions: Start in Colville at the junction of SR-20 and US Highway 395.
 Go east on SR-20 for 1.1 miles to Aladdin Road.
 Go north on Aladdin for 2 miles to Douglas Falls Road.
 Go left on Douglas Falls Road for 3 miles and turn left to site.
 Get directions.

 Sheep Creek Campground is surrounded by miles of forestland with a rich history of family outings.
 Visitors will also find a rolling creek.
 Campsites accommodate up to a 24-foot RV, though size may vary by site.

 Directions: Start in Northport.
 Go north on SR-25 for .7 miles.
 Cross the Columbia River.
 Turn left on Sheep Creek Road (gravel/dirt).
 Go 4.3 miles and turn right to site.
 Get directions.

 Dragoon Creek Campground boasts developed campsites with RV access.
 A small open field used for day use is adjacent to Dragoon Creek, which flows through the middle of the campground.
 Pets allowed on leash.
 Please dispose of pet waste appropriately.
+Campsites accommodate up to a 26-foot RV, though size may vary by site.
+Stays in Dragoon Creek Campground are limited to three days.
 Visit our Flickr page for photos.

 Directions: Start in Spokane at the junction of US Highway 2 and US Highway 395.
 Go north on US Highway 395 for 10.2 miles.
 Turn left on Dragoon Creek Road.
 Go .4 miles to the campground entrance.
 Get directions.

 Recreation alert: Closes after Labor Day for the season.